mmorga/dip-toe-into-ruby/notes/class4-1-Setting-up-a-dev-environment.md

 I recommend [Git](http://git-scm.com/).
 Git is free and has a lot of killer features.
 It's extremely powerful (though sometimes a challenge to learn).
 Github.com is a product built on Git that provides a nice web application interface to Git projects that makes collaboration a LOT easier.
 Get a free Github account to work through this class.

 You need to install the git command line tools using your package manager.
 Alternately, you can install git directly from [Git](http://git-scm.com/).

+There are many git UIs available.
+Windows users may be interested in [Github for Windows](https://windows.github.com/).

 ## Source Code Editor or IDE